ekvit22/neural-search-system-nlp/README.md

 |----------|-------|-------|-------|-------|-------|-------|-------|-------|-------|--------|
 | val_loss | 2.481 | 2.188 | 2.072 | 2.007 | 1.966 | 1.944 | 1.930 | 1.924 | 1.922 | 1.9217 |

-**Analysis.** Training converged cleanly — smooth, monotonic, no val-loss bounce, so no overfitting; the loop and loss are working correctly.
-The model learned a *real* signal: final loss 1.92 against the random baseline of 4.85 means it places ~`e^(-1.92) ≈ 15%` of its probability mass on the correct passage among 128 candidates, ~18× better than the 0.8% of pure chance. **But the improvements died early** — the curve is essentially flat from epoch 8 (epoch
+Training converged cleanly — smooth, monotonic, no val-loss bounce, so no overfitting; the loop and loss are working correctly.
+The model learned a*real signal: final loss 1.92 against the random baseline of 4.85 means it places ~`e^(-1.92) ≈ 15%` of its probability mass on the correct passage among 128 candidates, ~18× better than the 0.8% of pure chance. **But the improvements died early** — the curve is essentially flat from epoch 8 (epoch